Three Charged With 1978 Murders In Case That Wrongly Convicted Four

-A team from Northwestern University spent six months investigating the case in what began as a college journalism project.
+The Northwestern team spent six months investigating the case in what began as a college journalism project.

-Recent DNA tests also showed that none of the four men convicted in the case could have been the ones who raped Schmal.
+Recent DNA tests showed that none of the four could have been the ones who raped Schmal.

 Protess said police had bullied Adams’ troubled girlfriend into testifying that she and the four men killed the couple, and that police also ignored evidence that showed the four were innocent.

 For example, prosecutors contended the four men and Adams’ girlfriend, Paula Gray, all crammed into Williams’ small Toyota Corolla and still made room to abduct Schmal and Lionberg.
 The Northwestern team said Rodriguez’s big Buick Electra was the car used in the crime.